dixitox/Microsoft-Purview-Data-Governance-Upskilling/modules/module03.md

 - ![Purview Managing Data Sources](../images/module03/3L.png)

 ---

 ### Step 1: Create a New Scan

+With our route of authenticating decided and our pre-requisite steps complete, we can begin to start a scan in the Purview UI.

 1. In **Data Map > Data Sources**, select your registered source.
 2. Click **New scan**.